UN-OCHA/odsg8-site/html/modules/custom/odsg_migrate/README.md

 **Files**

-The migration files don't copy the files, this will be done independently by copying the file directories.
+The file migration doesn't copy the files, this will be done independently by copying the file directories.

-TODO: investigate if we can move the images and documents to the `images` and `documents` folders and add redirections (ex: nginx) for the existing documents.
+TODO: investigate if we can move the images and documents to the `images` and `documents` folders and add redirections (ex: nginx or redirect module) for the existing documents.